qodo-ai/pr-agent/docs/docs/installation/github.md

 ### AWS CodeCommit Setup

 Not all features have been added to CodeCommit yet.
-As of right now, CodeCommit has been implemented to run the Qodo Merge CLI on the command line, using AWS credentials stored in environment variables.
+As of right now, CodeCommit has been implemented to run the Blackbox Merge CLI on the command line, using AWS credentials stored in environment variables.
 (More features will be added in the future.)
-The following is a set of instructions to have Qodo Merge do a review of your CodeCommit pull request from the command line:
+The following is a set of instructions to have Blackbox Merge do a review of your CodeCommit pull request from the command line:

 1. Create an IAM user that you will use to read CodeCommit pull requests and post comments
     - Note: That user should have CLI access only, not Console access